String of Watermelons Plant (Senecio herreanus) Care Indoors, Propagation, problems and Solutions

 String of Watermelons Plant has a small root system so frequent repotting is not necessary.
 Repot it at the beginning of the growing season only when it becomes crowded in its current pot.

-Use a pot that is only 1 size larger than the current one and one that has a drainage hole to prevent the soil from getting soggy as it can lead to rotting.
-Check out these succulents pots available on Amazon.
+Use a pot that is only 1 size larger than the current one and one that has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot.
+Use a shallow pot and be careful not to bury the stems to prevent rotting.
+Take a look at these succulents pots available on Amazon.

 Pruning